dotnet/AspNetDocs/aspnet/aspnet/overview/owin-and-katana/index.md

 ---
 # OWIN and Katana

 Katana is a flexible set of components for building and hosting Open Web Interface for .NET (OWIN)-based web apps.
 New development should use [ASP.NET Core](/aspnet/core/introduction-to-aspnet-core).
-ASP.NET Core ASP.NET Core is an evolution of `Microsoft.Owin.*`.
+ASP.NET Core  is an evolution of `Microsoft.Owin.*`.

 - [An Overview of Project Katana](an-overview-of-project-katana.md)
 - [Getting Started with OWIN and Katana](getting-started-with-owin-and-katana.md)